arvind0212/Canvas-Calendar-Sync/README.md

 ## Configuration

-Edit `config.py` to modify:
+The application filters and syncs assignments due within 12 weeks from the current date.
+You can modify settings in `config.py`:
 - `SYNC_WEEKS_AHEAD`: How far ahead to sync (default: 12 weeks)
 - `LOG_LEVEL`: Logging verbosity (default: INFO)
-- University configurations
+- University configurations and Canvas API endpoints

 ## Troubleshooting